Skip to content

 just faucetbalance

-# Generate a new receiving address
+# Get a new address from the faucet wallet

 just newaddress